• Skip to primary navigation

 Recipe Tips

-• Though I use a stand mixer, this recipe can easily be done by hand.
+• I use a stand mixer for this recipe but it can easily be done by hand.

 • The cake is very soft and delicate due to the mango so handle gently.